Japan's first passenger plane in 50 years makes maiden flight

 "For me, the thing Mitsubishi have to do now is to get a European customer: that is important," he told Reuters.

-Mitsubishi says the MRJ burns a fifth less fuel than aircraft of similar size, thanks to new-generation engines from Pratt & Whitney, a subsidiary of United Technologies Corp (UTX.N).
+Mitsubishi says the MRJ burns a fifth less fuel than aircraft of similar size, thanks to new-generation engines from Pratt & Whitney, a subsidiary of United Technologies Corp.
 Planemakers worldwide are switching to similar engines.

-The company said in a statement after the airplane landed that the maiden sortie had confirmed its basic characteristics.
+The company said in a statement after the aeroplane landed that the maiden sortie had confirmed its basic characteristics.

 Shares in Mitsubishi Heavy Industries rose as much as 4.4 percent to a 12-week high.